 Many species of insects inhabit the reserve, along with birdlife that includes woodpeckers, owls hawks and eagles – all of which are protected.
 The population of small mammals (various types of mice etc.) varies according to the season, but is generally easy to see.
 Fox, wolf, and even bear are seen occasionally, preying on large herbivores such as red and roe deer.
 Afternoon return to your accommodation in time for dinner.

-Day5: Transfer to Timisoara airport and fly to UK
+Day5: Transfer to Timisoara airport & fly back to the UK

 Early this morning there may be time to return to the bison enclosure for a final time before breakfast – the best time of day to see them feeding.
 After breakfast you leave the Tarcu Mountains for the two-hour drive back to Timisoara International Airport.